learnin/youRoomer/README.txt

-youRoomer is youRoom(https://www.youroom.in/) client application for android. youRoomer source code and binaries are distributed under the MIT license.
+youRoomer is youRoom(https://www.youroom.in/) client application for android. youRoomer source code and binaries are distributed under the Apache License Version 2.0.